threader/PC-Tuning/docs/post-install.md

 ## Disable Hidden Power Saving

-All hidden means is not visible to the user, many drivers contain these registry entries that are clearly labeled power saving, however I have not been able to prove the benifit of this script so feel free to skip this step
+All hidden means is not visible to the user, many drivers contain these registry entries that are clearly labeled power saving although I have not been able to prove the benifit of this script so feel free to skip this step

 - Run the ``C:\prerequisites\scripts\disable-hidden-powersaving.bat`` script